 ...but where should adult educators turn to find resources that support the skills learners want and need for personal, educational, civic, and career success?

-Our next EdTech Maker Space event takes place May 14 - June 19 and is designed to answer this very question!
-You'll work with colleagues across the country to build expertise in a digital skills framework designed to support diverse learners, and will work together to organize learning resources to this framework as we build an open digital skills resource library!
+Our most recent EdTech Maker Space event involved over 50 adult educators nationwide (and beyond) who worked collaboratively to help answer this very question!
+Together, these makers developed expertise in a digital skills framework designed to support diverse learners, created relevance statements for each digital skill while working in topic-area teams to curate learning resources to this framework as we begin the process of building an open digital skills resource library!

 Learn New Tech Tools.
 Do Good.

 “ The EdTech Maker Space is an incredible opportunity to create resources that you and other adult educators can use immediately.

 You'll learn valuable skills for how to make use of quality tools to enhance your instruction and your students' learning."

 What is the EdTech Maker Space?

 As more learning is happening virtually, we see two trends: 1) instructors want to learn how to effectively use edtech tools, and 2) learners and instructors are looking for more free, quality online content that can be readily used (and RE-used).